 In contrast, newer forms of performance management focus on the employee as a person, empowering them to manage their own performance, often with significantly better results.
 In fact, the terminology is changing from "performance management" – a thing done to a person – to "employee engagement," which is when employees manage their own motivation and performance while the company provides support, guidance, tools and encouragement.

-How to manage employee performance in 3 steps
+Tips on how to manage employee performance

 If you want to get the most out of your employees, do less managing and more engaging.
-Here are the three steps of managing employee performance in a way that inspires and motivates workers to contribute their best efforts to your company.
+Here are the steps of managing employee performance in a way that inspires and motivates workers to contribute their best efforts to your company.

 1. Focus on the overall business objectives by aligning goals.